skonfig/extra/type/__xymon_apache/man.rst

 DESCRIPTION
 -----------
-This cdist type installs and configures apache2 to be used "exclusively" (in the sense that no other use is taken care of) with Xymon (the systems and network monitor).
+This type installs and configures apache2 to be used "exclusively" (in the sense that no other use is taken care of) with Xymon (the systems and network monitor).